 No 9 Coffee Bar – An adorable cafe perfect for the morning cup of joe, and a quality one at that.
 They do have a few light breakfast options as well.

 Lincoln Street Food – A cozy restaurant with a different menu daily sourced from local ingredients.
 We had one meal here and were impressed with the flavorful and unique combinations the chef prepared.
 Definitely a good choice for foodies!

 Shipwright Brewing Company – This one is for the beer lovers!
 If you’re looking for a local craft brew, this is your spot.
 Located in a small, no-fuss location right on Montague St. This is a smaller operation so there are only a few beers on draft, but its easy to try them all!

-Tours in Lunenburg
+Take a Tour in Lunenburg

 Lunenburg & Mahone Bay Day Trip from Halifax